mikeizbicki/cmc-advising/README.md

 1. Based on these selections, we will create a fall schedule for you in the 1-1 meeting

 **General advice for college:**
+1. Scott Adam (Dilbert)'s [career advice](https://dilbertblog.typepad.com/the_dilbert_blog/2007/07/career-advice.html):

+    > If you want something extraordinary, you have two paths:
+    >
+    > 1. Become the best at one specific thing.
+    > 2. Become very good (top 25%) at two or more things
+    >
+    > Capitalism rewards things that are both rare and valuable.
+You make yourself rare by combining two or more “pretty goods” until no one else has your mix.

 1. How to select classes
     1. Take lots of classes in different fields of study
         1. The more math you take, the easier all the non-math courses become